 N95 and KN95 masks are designed to fit the face more snugly.
 Their filtration efficiency was much better, but not perfect.

 The authors summarize their findings:

 “The results show that a standard surgical and three-ply cloth masks, which see current widespread use, filter at apparent efficiencies of only 12.4% and 9.8%, respectively.
 Apparent efficiencies of 46.3% and 60.2% are found for KN95 and R95 masks, respectively, which are still notably lower than the verified 95% rated ideal efficiencies.”

 “The present results provide an important practical contrast to many other previous experimental and numerical investigations, which do not consider the effect of mask fit when locally evaluating mask efficiency or incorporating mask usage in a numerical model.
 Nevertheless, if worn correctly, high-efficiency masks still offer significantly improved filtration efficiencies (apparent and ideal) over the more commonly used surgical and cloth masks, and hence are the recommended choice in mitigating the transmission risks of COVID-19.”

 Fit is really important when it comes to face masks.
-If your glasses fog up when you are wearing a mask, air is escaping.
 If the mask keeps slipping down below your nose, it does not fit!
-If there are gaps around your cheeks or under your jaw, you are either spreading virus (if you have COVID-19) or you are breathing in virus if someone around you has COVID 19.
+If there are gaps around your cheeks or under your jaw, you are either spreading virus (if you have COVID-19) or you are breathing in virus if someone around you has COVID-19.

 Most of the masks that people fasten around their ears will not fit snugly.
 Face masks with elastic that goes behind the head are far more likely to create a good seal.
 N95 and KN95 face masks that fit correctly are far more likely to prevent viral particles from exiting or entering your nose or mouth.